 Saturn has More Than 60 Moons

 While Jupiter has 67 moons, Saturn has approximately 62 moons.
-The second largest moon in the solar system Titan is Saturn’s largest moon.
+The second largest moon in the solar system, Titan, is Saturn’s largest moon.
 However, most of Saturn’s moons are tiny and are just a few miles across.
-Out of the 62 moons discovered in Saturn, only 53 have been officially named till date.
+Out of the 62 moons discovered around Saturn, only 53 have been officially named till date.
 There is a probability that Saturn contains more moons that are yet to be discovered.
 In fact, there are theories that suggest Saturn has more than 150 moons – Now, this is a cool fact about Saturn.

 Facts of Saturn for Kids

 While everything we discussed was more educational, Saturn is not a boring planet!
 There are a number of interesting facts about Saturn that you would want to know.
 Here’s a list of facts of Saturn for kids!

 - Saturn was the last planet to be observed by people.
 Despite its gigantic size and unique rings, Saturn was observed really late.
 The first people to observe Saturn were Babylonians and people from the far east.